REGISTER NOW!

 Why should I participate in this exercise each year?

-High levels of vulnerability and risk to life and livelihoods from tsunamis along the coasts of the Caribbean and Adjacent Regions should provide a strong incentive for countries and local jurisdictions to prepare for a tsunami and participate in this exercise.
-Over time, emergency response plans are updated and new personnel are integrated into tsunami operations, which provides a good opportunity to become familiarized, review and test current procedures.
+In the past 500 years, at least 68 confirmed tsunamis have been observed and approximately 4,500 people have lost their lives to tsunamis in the Caribbean and Adjacent Regions (NOAA, NCEI).
+High levels of vulnerability and risk to life and livelihoods from tsunamis exist in the region.
+Over time, emergency response plans are updated and new personnel are integrated into tsunami operations.
+CARIBE WAVE provides a good opportunity to become familiarized, review and validate current procedures.

 *not an IOC Member State